-There is a highly desirable and modern trend sweeping through the housing industry lately: Outdoor kitchens.
+There is a highly desirable and modern trend sweeping through the housing industry lately: outdoor kitchens.
 An outdoor kitchen is a kitchen that is outside of the house.
-But it’s so much more than that: Outdoor kitchens offer so many benefits for the homeowner, such as accessibility, efficiency, and safety.
+But it’s so much more than that: 0utdoor kitchens offer so many benefits for the homeowner, such as accessibility, efficiency, and safety.

 Before we get into designing your own outdoor kitchen, let’s look at some of these benefits.

 Outdoor kitchens are a wonderful addition to the outside of your home.
 Not only do they look amazing and work so well for outdoor gatherings, but they help conserve energy.
 This is because the heat caused by the oven, stove, or pizza oven is kept outside.
 You won’t need to worry about cooling your house down when you’re using it.

 Basically, being able to cook and prepare meals in the warmth of the outdoors allows you to keep your air cooler inside and reduces energy bills.
 This is especially nice during the summer months, as you can keep your air conditioner at a comfortable temperature instead of cranking it up when you’re cooking a wonderful meal.

 Just like how outdoor kitchens keep the heat outside, they keep the smells there too.
 That means you won’t have to worry about airing out your kitchen for a few hours after sautéing onions or opening pre-cooked jars.
 While some smells are pleasant and bring your family to the dinner table, others can deter sensitive noses.